 Medical Credentialing is the first step in ensuring a healthcare practice is in-network with insurance companies.
 Those insurers that serve your patients, This is a crucial part of any medical practice’s cash flow.
 Our team of credentialing experts have years of experience in working with insurance companies in order to get you and your practice credentialed expediently and affordably.

 Credentialing can be a tedious and confusing task for medical providers and their staff.
 Done haphazardly, the process can become a nightmare.
 Our experienced team can streamline these processes for you and give you peace of mind that all paperwork has been completed accurately and timely.
 The sooner your providers are credentialed; the faster you can start seeing those patients and making money.

 Medical providers tend to have many questions in reference to on-board medical credentialing protocol(s).
-The following blog post, Credentialing (On-Board Process for Providers, Facilities) discusses our overall protocol in detail.
+The following blog post, Medical Credentialing (On-Boarding Process) discusses our overall protocol in detail.

 Once a healthcare provider’s medical credentialing has been done with an insurance carrier, it’s very important that the correct measures have been taken to stay current with all of the provider’s information.
 Our re-credentialing team knows what is needed to keep your practices information current.
 We work with you and the Coalition for Affordable Quality Healthcare (CAQH) to maintain and update your providers and practices information so that your cash and work flow is uninterrupted.